-In today’s article, we’ll tell you what some of the benefits of applesauce are, so take note!
+In today’s article, we’ll tell you about the benefits of applesauce and how to make it.
+Take note!

 Apples are among the healthiest fruits in the world, so it’s a good idea to eat them in general.
 In addition to enjoying one raw (with or without the peel, depending on your preference) or baked, there’s another great way to eat them: applesauce.

 This typical dish for children is easy to make.
 The good news is that it preserves all the benefits and nutrients of apple.
 It’s also packed with antioxidants, flavonoids, and vitamins.

 You should also read: Why Wash Your Face With Apple Cider Vinegar?
 Know the Benefits